Nonlinear computations in spiking neural networks through multiplicative synapses

 \subsection{Related work}

-The study of nonlinear computation has a long history in computational neuroscience, and has traditionally been studied in firing-rate networks, in which each neuron is represented by a continuous (or sometimes binary) variable \citep{dayan2001theoretical}.
-When such neurons are endowed with a nonlinear input-output function, nonlinear computations are possible \citep{jaeger2001echo, sussillo2009generating, mante2013context, rubin2015stabilized, mastrogiuseppe2018linking}.
+The study of nonlinear computation has a long history in computational neuroscience, and has traditionally been studied in firing-rate networks, in which each neuron is represented by a continuous (or sometimes binary) variable \parencite{dayan2001theoretical}.
+When such neurons are endowed with a nonlinear input-output function, nonlinear computations are possible \parencite{jaeger2001echo, sussillo2009generating, mante2013context, rubin2015stabilized, mastrogiuseppe2018linking}. \\

-In spiking neural networks (SNNs) nonlinear computations have previously been achieved by using random connectivity as a basis for complex dynamics \citep{maass2002real}, or using supervised training algorithms to optimize the networks \citep{neftci2019surrogate}.
-Alternatively, more principled approaches to building spiking neural networks include the neural engineering framework (NEF) \citep{eliasmith2004neural} and SCNs \citep{boerlin2013predictive}, the latter of which we studied here.
+In spiking neural networks (SNNs) nonlinear computations have previously been achieved by using random connectivity as a basis for complex dynamics \parencite{maass2002real}, or using supervised training algorithms to optimize the networks \parencite{neftci2019surrogate}.
+Alternatively, more principled approaches to building spiking neural networks include the neural engineering framework (NEF) \parencite{eliasmith2004neural} and SCNs \parencite{boerlin2013predictive}, the latter of which we studied here.
 Nonlinear dynamical system implementations in previous SNNs usually harnessed various nonlinearities (e.g. neural, dendritic, or synaptic) as basis functions, with the connectivity required for a given dynamical system implemented through supervised training (as we also implemented in Fig.~\ref{Fig2}C).
-Previous nonlinear computations in SCNs also relied on such basis functions \citep{thalmeier2016learning, alemi2018learning}.
+Previous nonlinear computations in SCNs also relied on such basis functions \parencite{thalmeier2016learning, alemi2018learning}.
 The basis function approach works very well, but does not allow for a direct derivation of the connectivity given a nonlinear dynamical system and thus lacks a well-defined mapping between computation and connectivity.
-In contrast, in mSCNs the connectivity is defined directly from the dynamical system, and is therefore more interpretable.
+In contrast, in mSCNs the connectivity is defined directly from the dynamical system, and is therefore more interpretable. \\